About the San Diego County Fire Authority

 The San Diego County Fire Authority combines fire protection, fire safety and fuels reduction programs, weed abatement and long-term land use planning needs (land use regulations and permits).
 Additionally, the Fire Authority improves fire and emergency medical service delivery to unincorporated areas of the county and provides for operations and training facilities, communications equipment and infrastructure, fire apparatus and safety equipment to fire and life safety agencies.

-Coordinate, regionalize and improve fire protection and emergency response services provided by State, local career and local volunteer fire agencies in the unincorporated areas of the County.
+Coordinate, regionalize and improve fire protection and emergency response services provided by State, local career and local volunteer-reserve firefighters in the unincorporated areas of the County.

 Comprehensive fire and emergency medical services provided effectively and efficiently through agency collaboration and leadership.